4.5/5 (6)

 Day 2: Porto – Ofir (40 miles/65km)

-After breakfast, transfer from your hotel to the Porto Cathedral from where you’ll begin your pilgrimage to Santiago de Compostela, cycling the Camino.
-In Sé Cathedral, you can enter and pick-up your pilgrim passport, that you can ask to be stamped in several hotels and restaurants as you go through the Camino.
+After breakfast, board the transfer from your hotel to Porto Cathedral.
+From this incredible landmark, you'll begin your pilgrimage to Santiago de Compostela via the world-famous Camino.
+Along the way, stop by Sé Cathedral to pick up your Pilgrim Passport - you can ask for this lovely momento to be stamped in several hotels and restaurants along the Camino!

-From Sé, you’ll start your adventure through the city, descending Sé Velha and Mouzinho da Silveira street, to Porto’s riverside, cycling by the cycle paths alongside the Douro river, until you get to Leça da Palmeira.
+From Sé, you’ll start your adventure through the city, descending Sé Velha and Mouzinho da Silveira Street to Porto’s riverside, biking on the cycle paths alongside the Douro river, then reaching Leça da Palmeira.
 From here on, you'll start following the yellow arrows north along Portugal's coastline.

 Day 3: Ofir – Caminha (37 miles/59km)

-After breakfast at the hotel, start your day riding north, crossing the river to Esposende and alongside the Cávado river – then, start going inland, through the quaint villages of the north of Portugal.
+After breakfast at the hotel, start your day by riding north, crossing the river to Esposende, and riding alongside the Cávado river.
+From here, you'll turn inland, journeying through the charming villages of northern Portugal.

 Day 4: Caminha – Baiona (24 miles/39km)

-Leave Caminha by ferry boat (there's one every hour, except on Monday), towards "A Guarda," entering Spain.
-The initial part of the day offers no big climbs, just ups and downs, until you reach Bayona, a beautiful coastal town.
-Meanwhile, enjoy the medieval villages across the Galician coastline, tasting wonderful tapas and seafood along the way.
+You'll leave Caminha by ferry boat (every hour, except on Mondays), journeying towards 'A Guarda' in Spain.
+The initial section of today's cycling promises no big climbs, just a few ups and downs until you reach Bayona, a beautiful coastal town.
+En route, enjoy the atmosphere of the medieval villages that nestle along the Galician coastline, tasting some wonderful tapas and seafood if you'd like.
+You'll stop in Bayona for lunch and to admire this stunning city.

 Day 5: Baiona – Vigo – Pontevedra (39 miles/62km)

 This might just be the toughest day of your Camino!
-After breakfast, resume your ride towards Vigo which is 25km away, tackling a short, but steep climb to reach Saigráns and to experience one of the most beautiful views in the region: Vigo's "Ria," where the sea water mixes with the river, and you'll be able to see the "bateas" where mussels are produced (a local delicacy) and the Ciés islands in the background –a natural park in the middle of the Atlantic Ocean.
+After breakfast, resume your ride towards Vigo (25 km away), tackling a short but steep climb to reach Saigráns and experience one of the most spectacular views in the region - Vigo's 'Ria', where the sea water mixes with the river, 'bateas' (mussel preparing sites) dot the view, and the Ciés Islands grace the horizon.
+These islands form a natural park out in the Atlantic Ocean.

-One final push after and then, from km28 on, it's a long descent until you reach Pontevedra and its beautiful Parador right in the middle of its historical center.
-Take your time to explore Pontevedra's center on a walk at nighttime by the Galician plazas of Ourense and Ferraria, where you'll find the city's Basilica and Chapel.
+One final push today before the long descent into Pontevedra and its beautiful Parador standing proudly in the middle of the historic center.
+Take your time to explore Pontevedra's center on a nighttime stroll through the Galician plazas of Ourense and Ferraria, home to the city's basilica and chapel.

 Day 6: Pontevedra – Padrón (25 miles/41km)

-After breakfast you'll continue your pilgrimage feeling you're already getting close to Santiago.
-You'll notice another change in the landscape since you'll be abandoning the coast and returning to inland Galicia, with its lush green woods and forested areas.
-Your hotel of the day is located in Padrón, a village known for being the cradle of Galicia and for its Green Peppers, the Padrón Peppers.
+After breakfast, you'll continue your pilgrimage with the exciting feeling that you're closing in on Santiago.
+You'll notice another change in the landscape as you leave the coast and return inland to Galicia, with its lush green fields and forested areas.
+Today's hotel is located in Padrón, a village regarded as the cradle of Galicia and well known for its green Padrón Peppers.
+Explore the village, climb to the Santiaguiño do Monte lookout point, visit the botanical gardens, gaze at the Toxa Waterfall, or taste some sumptuos local food.
+If you're feeling adventurous and it's in season, try the Lamprea!

 Day 7: Padrón – Santiago de Compostela (16 miles/26km)